Africa’s Great Wild Places

 Hwow!
 Hwange is Hwonderful!

 One of Aitch’s list of ‘things to do’ once we knew she had cancer, was to visit her twin sis in Botswana.
-Janet quickly mustered her network and arranged a trip to Hwange, Zimababwe’s world-class national park.
-We’d been once before.
-Her friends Beks and Sarah Ndlovu of African Bush Camps own a concession and run a very special camp at Somalisa in the eastern area, Linkwasha I think they call it.
+Janet quickly mustered her network and arranged a trip to Hwange, Zimbabwe’s wonderful big national park.
+We’d been once before – also with Janet.
+Her friends Beks and Sarah Ndlovu of African Bush Camps own a concession and run a very special camp at Somalisa in the south-eastern area called Linkwasha.

 Beks calls it his Hemingway-style camp.
 We called it bliss.
 Unpretentious tents from the outside, luxury inside.